- Category: Blueprints

 Remember that your positive rating and comments are motivating me to do the next update.

-The easiest way to start working with Fast Stylized PRocedural Sky is to For start watch the tutorial that shows how to use basic parameters of blueprint:
+The easiest way to start working with Fast Stylized Procedural Sky is to For start watching the tutorial that shows how to use basic parameters of the blueprint:

 - Unpack FastStylizedProceduralSky into Content in your project.

 - Open project and you should see a FastStylizedProceduralSky package with the following content: